 Nanohair do quite the opposite.
 On their website, they claim their hair serum is “formulated to produce 17,000 new hair strands in 1 month.”
 Plus, that these effects are permanent.

 Sounds like they’re pretty confident in their product – but with good reason?
-In this post, I’ll share Nanohair’s formula, my concerns about scams (based on fake reviews), plus some alternatives to this hair growth treatment kit.
+In this Nanohair review, I’ll talk about their formula, my concerns about scams (based on fake reviews), plus some alternatives to this hair growth treatment kit.

 Emma’s ‘not a doctor’ disclaimer